-Typeahead, or autocomplete, is a feature in which an application guesses the rest of a word as the user inputs it.
-In most graphical user interfaces, users can accept a suggestion by hitting the tab key or many suggestions by pressing the down arrow key.
-Furthermore, autocomplete is used in many search functions across numerous platforms, including Facebook, Instagram, and Google search.
+Typeahead, or autocomplete, is a feature that allows an application to predict the rest of a word as a user is typing it.
+In many graphical user interfaces, the user can accept a suggestion by pressing the tab key or scroll through multiple suggestions by using the down arrow key.

 As a result, we’ve divided our autocomplete into two sections:

 The autocomplete feature works by sending a query to the application servers every time the user types a character into the search field.
 The query get_suggestions() retrieves the user's top seven options from the database and displays them as suggestions.

 To efficiently handle a large number of queries with minimal latency, we need a system that can store our data in a way that allows for fast querying.
 We cannot use a traditional database for this purpose, so we need to use an in-memory data structure that is optimized for fast access.

 One effective data structure for this purpose is a trie, also known as a prefix tree.
 A trie is a tree-like structure that stores phrases by representing each character in the phrase as a node in the tree.
 The root node represents an empty string, and each child node stores a character and has 26 children, one for each possible character.
 This allows the trie to efficiently store and retrieve strings based on their prefixes.

 In our case, the trie data structure is well-suited for storing and querying search phrases because it allows us to efficiently find and retrieve the most frequently searched terms that match a given prefix.

 If we need to store ‘camping, campus, cart’ in the trie, for example, it will look like this:

 If the user has typed ‘cam,’ our service can traverse the trie to the node ‘m’ to find all the terms that start with this prefix (e.g., cam-ping, cam-pus, etc.).